Position: Current Openings

 - Ability to work on multiple projects, be responsive to deadlines, and shift priorities as needed.

 - Able to occasionally work variable hours to coordinate with international partners.

 To Apply: Please submit your resume, a completed application (found at: http://www.gofreestone.com/careers/), a writing sample, salary requirements, three (3) references, and a cover letter explaining how your qualifications meet the requirements of the position to: email@example.com the following subject line: Meeting Planning.

 Freestone is an Equal Opportunity Employer and Veteran Friendly.

-Position: Junior to Mid-Level Geologist
+Position: Project Geologist

 Description: The successful candidate will participate in project work at various locations on the Hanford Site near Richland, Washington.
 Project work will involve hydrogeologic investigations, monitoring well installation, environmental sampling, aquifer testing and analysis, and report preparation.
 The emphasis for this position is field work combined with in-office data analysis and report preparation.
 The position will involve:

 - Oversight of drilling and well installation